How To Choose a Thermocouple

 The K type, J type, along with type T and E are what are known as “Base Metal” thermocouples.
 The types depend on variables such as temperature range, durability, resistance to vibration, chemical resistance, and more.
 Contact Hi-Watt Inc. to find out which type of thermocouple will suit your application.

 Range of Applications

 These industrial temperature sensors can be utilized for direct process insertion or with thermowell and protection tubes.
 A wide variety of design, sheath material, and diameter selections are available to suit a comprehensive range of applications.

 Mineral insulated thermocouples are rapid responders with intense temperature capacities and magnesium oxide insulation.
 Standard industrial thermocouples can feature Teflon and fiberglass insulated leads.
 They vary by temperature range and exterior diameter.

 Hi-Watt supplies the most reliable temperature sensors from globally respected manufacturers.
-Our industrial temperature sensors and sensing instruments are available in general application (tube and wire), mineral insulated metal sheathed, high temperature, base metal, surface temperature and other thermocouple categories.
+Our industrial temperature sensors and sensing instruments are available in the general application (tube and wire), mineral insulated metal sheathed, high temperature, base metal, surface temperature, and other thermocouple categories.